“A generation which ignores History has no past and no future.” –

 Year 6: World War II – Comparison of Churchill and Hitler.

-We hope by focusing on prior learning each unit, this will embed the children’s long-term memory.
-The focus areas within the Key Stage 2 curriculum help the children to compare similarities and differences between different time periods.
+We hope that by focusing on prior learning at the start of each unit, these focus areas will embed in the children’s long-term memory.
+The focus areas within the Key Stage 2 curriculum help the children to identify similarities and differences between different time periods.

 A Poem written by Annabelle in Class 13 for Holocaust Memorial Day:

-We held a school People and Place Day, This day links with both History and Geography where we learnt about a significant individual who influenced the UK.
-Below you can see which significant individual each year group found out about and why they influenced the UK.
+We held a school People and Place Day.
+This day linked History and Geograph.
+The children learnt about a significant individual who influenced the UK.
+Below you can see which significant individual each year group found out about and how they influenced the UK.

 Reception - David Attenborough (United Kingdom): Renowned naturalist and broadcaster, educating children about the wonders of the natural world and conservation.